Gender Roles & Status of Women in Indian Society

 An accurate definition of poverty is crucial to help organisations and governments understand which citizens and communities are most in need.
 Understanding what poverty is also helps us identify new and growing problems in our increasingly complex societies, such as social exclusion, mental health, violence or drug abuse.

 Effects of Poverty on Society, Health, Children and Violence

 Issues like hunger, illness and thirst are both causes and effects of poverty.
-While not having access to water means that you are poor, being poor also means that you may not be able to afford water or food either.
-In other words, issues such as housing, poor health, child abuse and neglect can be both a symptom and a cause of poverty later on.
+Not having access to water means that you are poor, and being poor also means that you may not be able to afford water or food either.
+In other words, poor health, lack of water or housing, child abuse or violence fuel a cycle of poverty in which so many end up trapped for life.